temporalio/documentation/README.md

 Commit your changes to a new branch.

-If you are outside the Temporal organization, you must fork the repository and create Pull Requests from branches on your own fork.
+If you are outside the Temporal organization, fork the repository and create Pull Requests from branches on your own fork.

-The README in GitHub's [first-contributions repo](https://github.com/firstcontributions/first-contributions) provides an example.
+See the README in GitHub's [first-contributions repo](https://github.com/firstcontributions/first-contributions) repo for guidance on forking and creating Pull Requests.

-You get a deployment preview for each push to the Pull Request.
+Vercel provides a deployment preview for each push to the Pull Request.

 !https://github.com/temporalio/documentation/raw/main/static/img/readme/vercel-deploy-preview.png